Sampdoria edges fellow struggler Cremonese for first win - WHIZ News

 Cremonese replaced Sampdoria at the foot of the standings and is the only side still without a win after 11 rounds.

-The bottom three sides were in action on Monday as 19th-placed Hellas Verona was at Sassuolo later.
+The bottom three sides were in action on Monday and Hellas Verona remained 19th after losing at Sassuolo 2-1.

 Cremonese almost got off to a great start when it was awarded a penalty in the seventh minute — after a pitchside review — for a foul by Samp defender Bruno Amione on David Okereke.
 But Cyriel Dessers’ spot kick was saved by Emil Audero.